 The number of administrators required varies greatly from site to site.
 The one constant is that there are rarely enough system administrators for the responsibilities that they have.
-My personal experience is that it is possible for a single person to maintain up to 120 machines (with three different platforms) and give adequate user services to a fairly sophisticated user population.
-My time is divided between user services (30 percent), general system administration tasks (20 percent), installing new machines and hardware/network support (10 percent), software installation and maintenance (40 percent), custom software development and tracking of trends (25 percent), and site planning (10 percent).
+At the time this was originally written, I found it was possible for a single person to maintain up to 220 machines (with three different platforms) and give adequate user services to a fairly sophisticated user population of around 80 people.
+My time is divided between user services (30 percent), general system administration tasks (20 percent), installing new machines and hardware/network support (10 percent), software installation and maintenance (30 percent), custom software development and tracking of trends (35 percent), and site planning (10 percent).
 You will note that this adds up to 135 percent.

 History of this Post

 In 1991 I posted a note to Usenet responding to a question about staffing ratios.
 Rob Kostad asked me to expand that short note into an article which ran with the title “How Many Administrators are Enough?” in the magazine Unix Review, April 1991.
-The original article in troff -ms form is still around.
 Over the years I have made some, mostly minor updates to the original article.
 One of these days I will rewrite it completely.
 While this article was written a long time ago, I find that the ratios are still pretty accurate.
 If you think I am wrong, send me mail with your experiences.